KIT-Workflows/Electrolyte-Screening/README.md

 - Table_var file in CSV format containing the variables defined in the Search_Parameters field.

 ## Acknowledgements
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 957189 (BIG-MAP).
-It is also part of BATTERY 2030+ initiative under grant agreement No. 957213.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.

 ## License & copyright
   Developer: Celso Ricardo C. Rêgo,